-In order to reduce poor time management, we wanted to create a support system for people working individually and remotely in a way that would resemble a human presence without intruding workflow.
-We wanted to keep people on task through reminders, words of encouragements, and tips for better time management.
+With knowledge of people's work habits, we wanted to keep people on task through reminders, words of encouragements, and tips for better time management.
 These products would have to have low barriers of engagement and be intuitive to use.
-Backed with the knowledge that people have the most trouble staying on task when working alone, we set out to integrate our message into the workflow of a typical student at Carnegie Mellon working by his/herself.
+We set out to integrate our message into the workflow of a typical student at Carnegie Mellon working by his/herself.

 The digital piece engages its audience at the precipice of distraction.
 We created a Google chrome plug-in that pops up customizable messages every time users attempt to go to a website they flagged as distracting.
 The plug-in uses a settings page to customize the pop-up messages and listing distraction websites.